 Educational Savings Accounts

 It is important to note that overpayment of the U-Bill is discouraged.
-In the event that the student’s account has been paid in full, Accounts Receivable will not invoice an Educational Savings Account/529 Plan.
-Additionally, any overpayment of the U-Bill by an Educational Savings Account/529 Plan may be placed under review before a refund will be processed.
+In the event that a student has an Educational Savings Account Invoice Request form on file and is not registered for courses, Accounts Receivable will not invoice an Educational Savings Account / 529 Plan.
+Additionally, any overpayment of the U-Bill by an Educational Savings Account / 529 Plan may be placed under review before a refund will be processed.
 Please reach out to your Plan Administrator for all of the available withdrawal options before authorizing payment directly to Iowa State University

 Educational Savings Account/529 Plan payments.
 Payments should be accompanied by the student name and university ID number.
 Please mail payments using the following remit address:ISU Treasurer's Office1220 Beardshear Hall515 Morrill RdAmes, IA 50011-2103